[SunGood] Solar Recipe – Chocolate Chip Muffins

 Put away the deep fryer.

-This cookbook celebrates alternative cooking: gentle, healthy and delicious.
+This recipe book celebrates alternative cooking: gentle, healthy and delicious.

-Overpriced cooking utensils, lengthy instruction manuals, systematic dependence on fossil fuels, premature obsolescence…the tea towel is burning!
+Overpriced cooking utensils, lengthy instructions, systematic dependence on fossil fuels, premature obsolescence…the rag is burning!

-Pottery, solar, woodstove, steam, hot water, Norwegian pot… and even “no cooking” at all!
-Nothing is too good.
+Cooking in pottery, with solar energy, on the wood stove, with steam, with a little hot water, in a Norwegian pot… and even “no cooking” at all!
+Nothing is too beautiful.

-And since good news never comes alone, we’ll be cooking without meat and animal products, discovering some extraordinary spices, going gluten-free, enjoying the sunshine and inviting all our friends over for dinner.
+And since good news never comes alone, we will cook without meat or animal products, we will discover some extraordinary spices, we will give up gluten, we will enjoy the sun, and we will invite all our friends to dinner.

 Be happy!